benjaminion/upgrading-ethereum-book/src/book.md

     return set(index for i, index in enumerate(committee) if bits[i])
 ```

 As described under [`get_indexed_attestation()`](#def_get_indexed_attestation), lists of validators come in two forms.
-This routine converts from the compressed form, in which validators are represented as a subset of a committee with their presence or absence indicated by a 1 or 0 bit respectively, to an explicit list of [`ValidatorIndex`](/part3/config/types#validatorindex) types.
+This routine converts from the compressed form, in which validators are represented as a subset of a committee with their presence or absence indicated by a 1 bit or a 0 bit respectively, to an explicit list of [`ValidatorIndex`](/part3/config/types#validatorindex) types.

 |||
 |-|-|